 To comply with State regulations, Cairo Water District, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
+We are proud to report that our system did not violate a maximum contaminant level, but we did exceed the action level for copper.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.